LittleKingsguard/Eternity-Core/NarrativeLevel/Acts/Roles/PrimaryRoles/General.md

-A Primary Role can only be chosen if the player also chose the associated Ability Group as a Primary for the Act.
+A Primary Role can only be chosen if the player also chose the associated Ability as a Primary for the Act.